Naznin22/VQA/README.md

 Figure 8.3: Graph of training (red) and validation (blue) accuracy for VQA-Real

 ## Results
-In this work, we used BERT to extract sentence embeddings for VQA questions and tested a baseline model to evaluate BERT’s performance in VQA.
 Our results on VQA-Abstract achieved an accuracy of 61.3%, while VQA-Real reached 57.35%.
 We compared our baseline model to various other baselines and full VQA models.

-In conclusion, BERT sentence embeddings are indeed beneficial in the context of VQA, and further research utilizing BERT as the question embedding layer should be pursued.
+BERT sentence embeddings are indeed beneficial in the context of VQA, and further research utilizing BERT as the question embedding layer should be pursued.
+Further implementation and result details can be found in this [file](https://github.com/Naznin22/VQA/blob/main/Final%20Report_edited.pdf).